ShruthiHanuGowda/react-redux-jest-enzyme-app/README.md

 5. Testing connected components
-   App.js has connected components and also redux setup make app.test.js file mock the store and dive into the connected components
+   App.js has connected components and also redux setup make app.test.js file mock the redux store and dive into the connected components
+6. Simulate Events - ex button

 note:
 to view versions: npm view react-redux versions